 The obvious qualities that the 1979 record Lovedrive really delivered to the turntable became visible only much later.
 These were times when music was consumed like drugs, audible things that gave you a kick in the present.
-Without much thought to actual quality, as long as it came from your favorite band or genre.
+And often this happened without much thought to actual quality, as long as it came from your favorite band or genre.
 But come to think of it, this sounds a lot like today’s youth and their earphones endlessly glued to faceless streaming services.
 Even if today’s habits are more consumer-heavy with much less polarization.
+At least for some.

-And – full drama on display – Michael Schenker got on lead guitar again after his departure from UFO.
-On the metal tracks like Another Piece of Meat or Coast to Coast.
-Which of course led to the immediate departure of Jabs, who had to be painfully brought back, after young volatile Schenker left again during the follow-up tour.
+And – full drama on display – the band let Michael Schenker wield the lead guitar again after his departure from UFO, chiefly on those rare metal tracks like Another Piece of Meat or Coast to Coast.
+This – of course – led to the immediate departure of Jabs, who had to be painfully brought back, after young volatile Schenker left again during the follow-up tour.

-Lovedrive was also the album, where Scorpions – as the lore goes – started to introduce ballads into their tune, and as a matter of policy.
+As the lore goes, Lovedrive was also the album that saw the introduction of ballads into the Scorpions‘ portfolio as a matter of policy.
 And what a smart move this was.
-This mix between fast-and-furious and deliciously slow is just irresistible.
+This mix between fast and furious and deliciously slow is just irresistible.
 This modus operandi continued to great success with later albums like Blackout or Love at First Sting.
 Those records that spawned evergreens that will forever be in the legacy of this band.